Dave Griffiths, UK amateur poker player. Running like a drain since 1976.

-For most of the last 30 odd years poker has just been a hobby to me.
+For almost all of the last 40 years poker has just been a hobby to me.
 Though I've been fortunate that it's been a profitable pastime.

 First played poker (5 & 7 card stud) at age 17.
 At age 18 I joined the Rainbow Casino (Birminghams oldest casino) and started playing this "new" form of poker known as "hold em".

-I won my first tournament in 1979 and since then I have either won or done a deal in getting on for two hundred tournaments.
-Mostly play small buy in comps now but back in the day I used to play in the biggest cash games around.
+I won my first tournament circa 1979/80 and since then I have either won or done a deal in over two hundred live tournaments.
+I mostly play small buy in comps now but back in the day I used to play in the biggest cash games around.

 From 1976 - 2013 I never had a losing year but the game is so much tougher now.
 These days it's a struggle to win a £30 comp (especially as I haven't won a flip in 2 years) and the days of me beating a £1/£2 cash game with my eyes closed are long gone.